+- Communicate verbally and in writing to a satisfactory standard for this programme.

+- Use information technology and other research materials.Work to all deadlines.

-Students should be able to demonstrate through both verbal and written communication how their understanding and application of their professional development is progressing.
+- Students should be able to demonstrate through both verbal and written communication how your understanding and application of your professional development is progressing.
 References may include reflection on progress in personal attributes and skills such as time management, and recognition of strengths and weaknesses to date.

+- Managing self learning

+- Communication

+- Using Information Technology

+- Problem solving

+- · Demonstrating autonomy and initiative

+- Working in groups

+- Time management

+- Reflect and respond to feedback